Cultural memory

-Cultural memory is a concept that draws heavily on European social anthropology, especially German and French.
-It is not well established in the English-speaking world.
-It posits that memory is not just an individual, private experience but also part of the collective domain, which both shapes the future and our understanding of the past.
-It has become a topic in both historiography (Pierre Nora, Richard Terdiman) and cultural studies (e.g., Susan Stewart).
-These emphasize cultural memory’s process (historiography) and its implications and objects (cultural studies), respectively.
+Cultural memory is a form of collective memory shared by a group of people who share a culture.
+The theory posits that memory is not just an individual, private experience but also part of the collective domain, which both shapes the future and our understanding of the past.
+It has become a topic in both historiography, which emphasizes the process of forming cultural memory, and cultural studies, which emphasizes the implications and objects of cultural memory.